conda/ceps/cep-plugin-infrastructure.md

 In order to enable customization and extra features that are compatible with and discoverable by `conda` (but do not necessarily ship as a default part of the `conda` codebase), we would like to implement an official `conda` plugin mechanism.

 A plugin mechanism in `conda` would provide many benefits, including (but not limited to) the coverage of underserved use cases, the added ability to extend `conda` internals via official APIs, as well as lowering the barrier of entry for contributions from other stakeholders in the `conda` community and ecosystem.

+The [initial proposal to add this plugin architecture](https://github.com/conda-incubator/ceps/blob/main/cep-2.md) has been [officially approved](https://github.com/conda-incubator/ceps/issues/23); this current CEP will discuss the specific way that the plugin mechanism will actually be implemented.

 ## Specification